apache/arrow/docs/source/cpp/env_vars.rst

 .. envvar:: GANDIVA_CACHE_SIZE

    The number of entries to keep in the Gandiva JIT compilation cache.
-   The cache is in-memory and does not persist accross processes.
+   The cache is in-memory and does not persist across processes.

 .. envvar:: HADOOP_HOME